How to Help Someone With Personality Disorders

 Understanding Personality Disorders

 Personality disorders can vary greatly between individuals, something that can complicate a diagnosis.
 According to the Mayo Clinic, personality disorders are grouped into clusters with similar disorders based on the types of behaviors patients exhibit.
 These are commonly sorted into groups:

 - Cluster A disorders involve eccentric thoughts and behaviors.
 These include paranoid, schizoid and schizotypal personalities.

 - Cluster B disorders involve amplified thoughts and actions.
 Disorders in this group range from the aloof antisocial patient to the narcissist.

 - Cluster C disorders are based in fear.
 Obsessive-compulsive disorder and dependent or avoidant behaviors are commonly found in this classification.

 A combination of disorders belonging to two or more clusters is common as well.

 Many people who lack medical training use the Internet to diagnose themselves or their friends.
 It’s a trend that’s understandable but dangerous.
 Dr. Natasha Burgert claims that people searching for health information over the Internet often get distracted by information that makes them emotional.
 Once that happens, the diagnosis seems to stick whether it’s correct or not.
 Not only can you make yourself upset over nothing but also you could wind up reassured when you really need help.

+Are you struggling with your mental health?
+A mental health test can help you find the support you need.
 If you’re worried that a friend or family member is suffering unnecessarily from a personality disorder, get help today.
 Call to get connected with health professionals who can make a difference.

 How to Recognize a Personality Disorder